cubbles/gitbook/coder-devtools-cdt/user-guide/generate-art-wct-scaffold.md

 ## The npm module version

 You can use an npm module that serves the same purposes called [cubx-wct-scaffolder](https://www.npmjs.com/package/cubx-wct-scaffolder).
 The module can be used from the command line or in a node script.

+## Further details

+To know how to write unit tests for you components check [this tutorial](testing-components.md).